 What ginger brings to the table… it helps stimulate circulation and improve blood flow in your blood vessels.
 Ginger has a reputation as an aphrodisiac, and along with all the other benefits ginger has to offer, what have you got to lose.
 Ginger is very affordable and easy to add to your life.

 Colds and flu are common occurrences every year for a lot of people.
 Unavoidable… As soon as a coworker gets it… the whole office comes down sick.
 Research shows having 2 to 4 colds a year as not uncommon.

 Ginger helps combat a flu virus by inducing sweating and pushing toxins from your body.
 It is also a wonderful immune booster.
 Steep some ginger (use a garlic press) in some hot water and add some raw honey or lemon for added benefits and taste.

 Ginger may also help arthritic pain.
-Arthritis is a painful disease of inflammation of your joints.
-The 6-gingersol property has been tested and trusted to relieve joint pain and assist bone health.
+Arthritis is a painful disease of inflammation in your joints.
+The 6-gingerol property has been tested and trusted to relieve joint pain and assist bone health.

 Ginger for skincare?

 Taking ginger internally also helps flush harmful toxins and your inner health always reflects itself on your skin.
-You can make a skin mask of powdered ginger, raw honey and fresh lemon juice.
-Leave it on for a half an hour and rinse.
+You can make a skin mask of powdered ginger, raw honey, and fresh lemon juice.
+Leave it on for half an hour and rinse.
 Do twice weekly.